 Install:

-claude mcp add --transport stdio playwright -- npx -y @playwright/mcp@latestNo API keys needed.
+claude mcp add --transport stdio playwright -- npx -y @playwright/mcp@latest

 Use case: You’ve built a form and want to verify it actually works end-to-end.
 Ask Claude to open the browser, fill in the fields, submit, and screenshot the result.
-Done in one prompt — no manual testing, no writing a test script first.
+Done in one prompt.
+No manual testing, no writing a test script first.

 Also useful for debugging visual issues.
 “Screenshot what my login page looks like on mobile” is a valid prompt when Playwright MCP is connected.